EddOliver/AggroFox/README.md

 - In turn once a day an email will be sent to the farmer with the general information of his field or he can check anytime on his dashboard.

+- Also everytime the irrigation system is online, a notification will be sent.

 ## Where should I start: